ravikant-diwakar/EduLearn/README.md

 ## Project Overview
 The **EduLearn** is a full-stack web application built with **MERN (MongoDB, Express.js, React, Node.js)** stack.
 This app allows users to browse books, sign up, log in, and purchase books.
 The frontend is developed using **React, Vite, Tailwind CSS**, while the backend is built with **Node.js, Express.js, and MongoDB**.
 Authentication is implemented using **bcrypt.js** for password hashing.

-> [!NOTE]
-> This project is designed for learning and practical implementation of MERN stack development.

 ## Features
 ### Frontend
 - [x] User Authentication (Signup, Login, Logout)